Oxford Strategic Studies Group

-The Oxford Strategic Studies Group (OUSSG) is the oldest student society with a focus on international affairs in Oxford.
-The main feature of the society's activities is a weekly seminar, given under the Chatham House Rule by practitioners and academics in the area of Strategic studies.
+The Oxford Strategic Studies Group (OSSG) is the oldest student society with a focus on international affairs in Oxford.
+The main feature of the society's activities is a weekly seminar, given under the Chatham House Rule by practitioners and academics in the area of strategic studies.
 Recent notable speakers include Ambassador of Finland to the UK HE Jukka Siukosaari, US Defence Attaché in London Captain Gregory Leland, Commander US Naval Forces Europe and Africa Admiral Stuart Munsch, and Emeritus Professor of International Relations Rosemary Foot.
 These seminars are held in the Old Library in All Souls College, Oxford.
-OUSSG also hosts dinners before the seminars, and termly Wargame exercises.
+OSSG also hosts dinners before the seminars, and termly wargame exercises.

 History

-OUSSG was founded in 1969 under the aegis of military historian Professor Sir Michael Howard OM CH KBE MC.
+OSSG was founded in 1969 under the aegis of military historian Professor Sir Michael Howard OM CH KBE MC.
 Previous senior members include Professor Adam Roberts, Professor Robert O’Neill, Mr Edward Mortimer, CMG and Professor Sir Michael Howard.

 An early example of one of the group's weekly seminars is a talk given by Neville Maxwell on 22 October 1977 called 'The Threat of China'.
 The group has remained continuously active since it was founded.
 During COVID-19, the wargames and weekly seminars continued online.
 The society celebrated its 55th year anniversary with an Anniversary Dinner at All Souls College, attended by previous senior members, alumni and present members.
 Other notable anniversary celebrations include the group's 40th Anniversary, at which Dr Robert John gave an overview of the main strategic issues of each of the decades of the group's existence.
-In November 1981, the OUSSG held a tripartite seminar at the Royal United Services Institute (RUSI) with Cambridge University War Studies Seminar.
+In November 1981, the OSSG held a tripartite seminar at the Royal United Services Institute (RUSI) with Cambridge University War Studies Seminar.
 A report of this meeting was published in the RUSI Journal.